neutralinojs-community/node-neutralino/README.md

 ---

-### Steps to create your own Project Runner in any language
+### Create your own Project Runner in any language

 - This is a guide to show you how you can create similar package like `node-neutralino` in any language, eg: `py-neutralino`, `rust-neutralino`, etc.
 - Steps: